orange baboon tarantula

 Reddish Hue Matches sunlit soil and rocks Common near rocky terrains

-2. Unique Defense Strategy
+2. Unique Defense Without Irritating Hairs

 Unlike many tarantulas, the Orange Baboon Tarantula does not possess urticating hairs, which other species use to irritate predators.